 3, School Day

 While it’s common for high school or even middle school students in America to hustle about to their next class when the bell rings, in China your instructor is the one that comes to you.
 It’s typical for students to stay in a classroom during multiple lessons as teachers rotate.
 Unlike American schools that provide electives (such as choosing either biology or chemistry), students in China are often required to take the same classes until high school.

 The length of a school day also varies.
 While in America typically school starts at 8 and ends somewhere around 3 for K-12, in China the option of evening sessions are offered during middle and high school.
 In preparation for testing into higher educational institutions, students often use this time to self-study or receive tutoring.
 Lunch periods are also often longer than that of American schools; some Chinese middle schools and high schools offer lunch breaks during the day that can span up to two hours.

-While in America attending high school is a right, in China children are required to test into their preferred high schools.
+While in America attending high school is a right, in China children are required to take an exam in order to get into their preferred high schools.
 Students can attempt to obtain higher education by passing entrance exams, which asks questions from a multitude of subjects and uses the final scores to rank and file students to different institutions.
 The Senior High School Entrance Exams (中考; zhōngkǎo) make students face rigorous problems and is generally what determines which schools students end up attending.
 Applicants set preferences beforehand, where they rank which schools they wish to attend, and are offered admission based on their scores.

 Because of how significant 高考 test scores are, there have been incidents of cheating in testing arenas.
 Pressure from months of cramming and dedication, along with the high stakes of failing, always prompt several test takers to take the risk.
 In recent years China has even deployed drones above the testing facilities to pinpoint suspicious activities.
 Attempting to use surrogate test takers and wireless communication devices has not been unheard of.